-We thrive on helping our clients get back to being the very best they can be, and support others who share that same passion.
-This page is about our clients showing what is possible after a life changing event, as well as what some people are prepared to do to help others rebuild their lives after injury.
+We thrive on helping our customers get back to being the very best they can be, and support others who share that same passion.
+This page is about our customers showing what is possible after a life changing event, as well as what some people are prepared to do to help others rebuild their lives after injury.

 In May this year Mark will be taking part in a sponsored bike ride to raise money for the Alzheimer’s Society, www.justgiving.com/Mark-Crockett – the ride will coincidently take place on the anniversary of his motorbike accident and Mark is looking forward to getting back on two wheels for a good cause.
 Good luck Mark from all of the team at Fletchers!